What is the IFR?

 Tenga en cuenta que esta pagina web tiene una función de traducción, es decir toda la información del sitio web es traducida al lenguaje que uno elija.
 Para utilizar esta función, necesitará hacerle clic al botón que dice “translate” ubicado en la esquina superior derecha de la página, ahí puede elegir el idioma que desea.

-The City of Los Angeles Bureau of Engineering has completed the Taylor Yard G2 River Park Project Final Draft Implementation Feasibility Report (IFR).
+The City of Los Angeles Bureau of Engineering has completed the Taylor Yard G2 River Park Project Implementation Feasibility Report (IFR).

 We have created a narrated presentation that outlines the report, including the design options explored, the community input process, and the extensive, scientific site investigations and assessments done to determine the level of contaminants on the site.
 It also highlights next steps and key findings.
-Please note that the comment period is CLOSED.
+Please note that the comment period is closed May 3, 2021.